 In order to remain in good standing for continued membership, you must meet the following requirements:

-- Maintain a minimum cumulative GPA of 3.50 (unless admitted to the College Honors Program prior to Fall, 2010).
+- Maintain a minimum cumulative GPA of 3.50

 - Attend a CHS Honors Program orientation.

 - Participate in at least two 300 level honors seminars.

 - Complete one, 3 credit honors course outside your department.

 - Complete one, 3 credit honors course inside your department.